 6. Ryobi P1833 3-Speed Impact Wrench Kit

 If you need an extremely inexpensive impact wrench, the Ryobi P1833 3-Speed Impact Wrench Kit is probably one of the least expensive on the market.
 However, there is a reason for that.
-It is substantially less powerful than other options on the market.
+It is substantially less powerful than other brands.
 It provides only 150 ft-lb, which is far below the average.
 This is one of the main reasons we ranked it so low on our list.

 7. VonHaus MAX Cordless Impact Wrench

-Because the VonHaus 9100012 MAX Cordless Impact Wrench comes with both the battery and charger, it is one of the cheapest on the market as well.
+Because the VonHaus 9100012 MAX Cordless Impact Wrench comes with both the battery and charger, it is one of the cheapest on the market.
 However, as you’ve likely learned from our reviews, you get what you pay for when it comes to impact wrenches.

-This tool only offers 300 ft-lb of torque, which is far lower than most of those on the market.
-This may be enough for some homeowners, but it is not suitable for larger jobs.
+This tool only provides 300 ft-lb of torque, which is far lower than most of the market.
+This may be enough for some homeowners, but it is unsuitable for larger jobs.
 Professionals should not purchase this tool; it simply isn’t powerful enough.
 Defects are also common in this tool, though the company’s customer service seems to be high-quality.
-This machine is also not very ergonomic.
+The VonHaus is also not very ergonomic.

 Despite these negatives, there were a few things we liked.
 It comes with a carrying bag, which is a nice touch.
-The cast aluminum gear head is decently strong as well, and the battery is compatible with other tools in the VonHaus 20V Max Lithium-ion D Series.
+The cast aluminum gear head is also strong, and the battery is compatible with other tools in the VonHaus 20V Max Lithium-ion D Series.

-We’ll dig into some of the nuances of purchasing an impact wrench, allowing you to select the best model of your situation.
+We’ll dig into some of the nuances of purchasing an impact wrench, allowing you to select the best model for your situation.

 In general, the more power, the better.
-However, there is usually a higher cost that comes with a more powerful tool.
+However, a higher cost usually comes with a more powerful tool.
 If you’re looking to save money, you may not be able to purchase the most powerful tool out there.

 In this case, we recommend choosing the most powerful impact wrench you possibly can on your budget.
 Even if it is a bit more powerful than you need, you’ll be thankful later when you can remove the nuts off your wheels without a struggle.